EMMA: Scaling Mobile Manipulation via Egocentric Human Data: Experiments

 \textbf{Human data scales mobile manipulation performance more efficiently compared to teleoperated robot data (H3)}.
-Keeping one hour of static robot manipulation data fixed, EMMA’s success rate climbs steadily from 0.36 to 0.82 as we increase human mobile manipulation data from 15 minutes to one hour. \baseline{} also improves—from 0.26 to 0.52—when its robot teleoperation data grows from 15 minutes to one hour, but remains consistently below \method{}.
+Keeping one hour of static robot manipulation data fixed, EMMA’s success rate climbs steadily from 0.36 to 0.82 as we increase human mobile manipulation data from 15 minutes to one hour (Fig.~\ref{fig:scaling-law-and-scene-gen} (b)). \baseline{} also improves from 0.26 to 0.52 when its robot teleoperation data grows from 15 minutes to one hour, but remains consistently below \method{}.
 This demonstrates that additional human mobile manipulation demonstrations yield substantially greater returns than equivalent increases in mobile robot teleoperation data.
-Qualitatively EMMA shows better robustness to target pose, fewer collisions with the environment and greater overall success.
-This is summarized in Fig.~\ref{fig:main_qualitative}